 What is software testing?

-Software testing is any activity aimed to detect errors in software.
-Testing is conducted to find errors in some programs and thus improve their reliability and enhance their quality.
+Software testing is any activity aimed at detecting errors in software.
+Testing is conducted to find the mistakes in some programs and thus improve their reliability and enhance their quality.
 When we test a program, we need to recoup the costs of testing, which certainly increases this program’s cost.
 This can be done only by improving the reliability of the program for which testing is conducted.
-To improve reliability means that mistakes made in the development process will be corrected.
+Improving reliability means that mistakes made in the development process will be corrected.
 After testing, you can’t guarantee the absence of errors; you can only talk about a certain level of confidence in a system’s correctness.

-Every error should be carefully examined to understand why it has emerged and what should be done to prevent it or detect it earlier.
-A test is considered to be good when it detected some errors.
-If no errors were detected, the test is considered to be unsuccessful.
+Every error should be carefully examined to understand why it has emerged and what should be done to prevent or detect it earlier.
+A test is considered to be good when it detects some errors.
+If no errors are detected, the test is deemed to be unsuccessful.

 What is an error (bug)?

 Let’s now investigate an error (or a bug) to clarify what we should detect.
 A program has a bug when its behavior does not match its documentation.
-But I need to admit that programs are quite often written better than documented.
-And there are not less but even more errors in documentation than in programs.
+But I must admit that programs are often written better than documented.
+And there are not fewer but even more errors in documentation than in programs.
 Also, documentation usually describes “standard” work.
-For example, on the documentation is written: ‘press attention and type.’
-The user presses a button twice by accident, and the system breaks down.
+For example, in the documentation, it is written: ‘press attention and type.’
+The user accidentally presses a button twice, and the system breaks down.
 Is it an error or not?
 Of course, it is.

 It turns out that in any case, when a user doesn’t get what he reasonably expects from some product, we believe that there is an error.
-It’s reasonable to expect that it detects it and takes appropriate action if you enter incorrect data on the system.
-And also, it’s reasonable to expect for a user that in some unexpected situations’ system behaves with dignity, minimizes all unpleasant consequences, and, of course, survives itself.
+It’s reasonable to expect that the system detects it and takes appropriate action if you enter incorrect data into it.
+Also, it’s good to hope that in some unexpected situations, the scenario behaves with dignity, minimizes all unpleasant consequences, and survives.

-So, testing is a creative process aimed to detect errors.
+So, testing is a creative process aimed at detecting errors.
 Testing software products does not mean just checking some programs.
-Documentation is also tested – project documentation and ‘output’ one.
+Documentation is also tested, including project documentation and ‘output’.

-Testing of the program itself should be ‘top-down’ when finding firstly major, global errors, and only then move on to ‘catching the fleas.’
+Testing of the program itself should be top-down when finding major, global errors, and only then move on to ‘catching the fleas.’